GoogleCloudPlatform/docker-credential-gcr/README.md

 ## GCR Credentials

-The helper searches for GCR credentials in the following order:
+By default, the helper searches for GCR credentials in the following order:

 1. In a JSON file whose path is specified by the GOOGLE_APPLICATION_CREDENTIALS environment variable.
 2. In a JSON file in a location known to the helper.